 Providing a Thorough and Honest Evaluation of your Case

 In order to initiate a medical malpractice case, such as one alleging an improper medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

-Our knowledgeable medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.
+Our knowledgeable malpractice lawyers in CT has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.